Bike Traffic Data in the Borough of Ealing

-Ealing Council take advantage of the extended analysis available from the MetroCount system to capture detailed information beyond simple volumes.
-Volumes can be assessed in relation to time of day, week, month or year as well as being filtered by speed and direction of travel.
+Ealing Council takes advantage of the extended analysis available from the MetroCount system to capture detailed information beyond simple volumes.
+Volumes can be assessed in relation to the time of day, week, month or year as well as being filtered by speed and direction of travel.
 This extended data analysis allows planners to gain further insight into the typical use at cycle sites during different times of the day allowing them to proactively identify potential issues with cyclist/pedestrian interaction and congestion on paths.

 Next Steps in Ealing

 A large goal of any active transport plan is to reduce the number of cars on the roads.
 Ealing will be combining road traffic information with adjacent cycle data to observe changes in vehicle flow, relative to the cyclist numbers.
 Decreased vehicle usage as a result of mode shift will result in an increased vehicle flow and reduced congestion.
-Monitoring changing vehicle volume and flow over time, provides strong justification for the continued expansion of active transport programs.
+Monitoring changing vehicle volume and flow over time provides strong justification for the continued expansion of active transport programs.